 All states have their own laws about property division, child support, and spousal support.
 Nobody wants to plan their divorce before their wedding ceremony.
 Still, it is a good idea to talk to a family law attorney if you have any questions or concerns about post-marriage issues.

 Discuss Your Questions About State Laws on Marriage with an Attorney

-The laws on marriage and on property owned during marriage vary from state to state.
-This can make things a little complicated during a divorce or on the death of a spouse, especially if you've lived in different states.
+The laws on marriage and property owned during marriage vary from state to state.
+This can complicate things during a divorce or the death of a spouse, especially if you've lived in different states.
 You can learn more about the laws that apply to your marriage, and prevent problems from arising, by speaking with a local family law attorney.